jplusplus/pltv-jeudinfluences/README.md

 This part of the manuel explains how to install this project from the production branch.

 1. Check these prerequisites
-	* PHP 5.3 is prerequired
+	* PHP 7 is prerequired
+	* PHP extensions for SQLITE3 and MySQL
 	* Your Apache configuration must support **URL Rewritting**
 1. Setup a virtualhost in your Apache Webserver with a DocumentRoot to `public/`
 1. To configure the app: